Other Rent Officer related matters - procedures.

 - Lettings research guidance and management protocols

-One of the main tasks of the Legal Advice and Guidance Team is to provide technical guidance to Rent Officers to support the delivery of front line services in our core areas of work.
-The Rent Officer Handbook is intended to be comprehensive reference material that staff can use to find answers and explanations to common questions.
-However, there will be occasions when this guidance does not cover a particular aspect of your work, so we also provide an e-mail Guidance Unit Helpdesk service.
-This service is available to all rent officer functions staff for any questions related to our operational work.
+One of the main tasks of the Housing Allowance Technical Services team is to provide technical guidance to Rent Officers to support the delivery of front line services in our core areas of work.
+The Rent Officer Handbook is intended to be comprehensive reference material that can be used to find answers and explanations to common questions.
+However, there will be occasions when this guidance does not cover a particular aspect of your work, so we also provide an email Guidance Helpdesk service.
+This service is available to all rent officer staff for any questions related to our operational work.

 We can be contacted by email at: email@example.com

-Email contact is preferred so that we have a record of your question and our reply, but if there is some urgency or the matter would benefit from explanation, advice can be sought over the phone.
+Email contact is preferred so that we have a record of your question and our reply, but if there is some urgency or the matter would benefit from explanation, advice can be sought by phone.

-RO functions specialists are the Agency’s recognised technical experts on operational policy and guidance.
-We have access to reference materials and legal advice, and have close links with other corporate teams and Government departments.
-Staff are not expected to spend time looking for case law and legislation, or debating issues at length – we are here to clarify and explain the requirements of our job consistently but in easy to understand terms and help staff meet their operational casework performance targets.
+Housing Allowance Technical Services specialists are the Agency’s recognised technical experts on operational policy and guidance.
+They have access to reference materials and legal advice, and have close links with other corporate teams and Government departments.
+Rent Officers are not expected to spend time looking for case law and legislation, or debating issues at length.
+Our guidance materials should be sufficient to provide answers to most issues.
+However, the guidance team are available to clarify and explain the requirements of the Rent Officer role consistently and clearly to help Rent Officer teams meet the requirements and expectations of their customers.